Nick Eh 30

-Nicholas Amyoony (born March 14, 1995), better known online as Nick Eh 30, is a Canadian online streamer, YouTuber and professional gamer.
+Nicholas Amyoony (born March 14, 1995), known online as Nick Eh 30, is a Canadian online streamer, YouTuber and professional gamer.
 Amyoony began making gaming videos as a student at Dalhousie University, and later dropped out to pursue his gaming and streaming career as he received online success while starting to play Fortnite Battle Royale in late 2017.
 Amyoony is particularly known for being family-friendly.

 Early life

 Nicholas Amyoony was born on March 14, 1995 and is of Lebanese Canadian descent.
 He was raised in Halifax, Nova Scotia and became interested in video games at a young age, particularly The Last of Us.
 He attended Prince Andrew High School in Dartmouth, Nova Scotia.
 During his high school years, Amyoony received high grades while actively participating in taekwondo, guitar lessons, and football.
 With aspirations to become a doctor, Amyoony dedicated much of his time focusing on his studies, leading him to give up extracurricular activities and spending time with his friends.
 Whenever he needed a break, Amyoony would play on his PlayStation 3.
 His name "Nick Eh 30" comes from "Nick" being a part of his name, the "Eh" originating from the first letter of his last name, A, as a nod to the Canadian "Eh" stereotype, and the "30" coming from his high school football jersey number.